-Some of the activities in which SLUOC is involved in order to carry out its goals include: bi-monthly committee meetings to discuss current issues with the Library, seminars, regular meetings with the Chief Librarian and other Senior Library Staff.
+Some of the activities in which SLUOC is involved include: bi-monthly committee meetings to discuss current issues with the Library, seminars, regular meetings with the Library CEO and other Senior Library Staff.
 We also meet with Government and Opposition personnel to lobby for more Library funding and resources.

 Discovering Robin Boyd: exploring his legacy through his architecture, correspondence, and archive